xzos/PyZDDE/README.markdown

-PyZDDE is a Python toolbox for communicating with ZEMAX using the Microsoft's Dynamic Data Exchange (DDE) messaging protocol.
-It is similar to the MZDDE toolbox, in Matlab, developed by Derek Griffith at CSIR (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx).
+PyZDDE is a Python toolbox for communicating with [ZEMAX] (http://www.radiantzemax.com/)  using the Microsoft's Dynamic Data Exchange (DDE) messaging protocol.
+ZEMAX is a leading software tool for design and analysis of optical systems.
+This toolbox, which implements all of the data items listed in the ZEMAX Extensions Chapter of the ZEMAX manual, provides access and control to ZEMAX from Python.
+It is similar to, and very much inspired by the [MZDDE toolbox] (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx) in Matlab, developed by Derek Griffith at CSIR.
+However, at this point, it is not as extensive as MZDDE.

-##PYTHON VERSION and LIBRARIES USED:
+### PYTHON VERSION and LIBRARIES USED:

 1. Python 2.7.3, 32 bit version (required)